New Delhi: Air quality

-In an attempt to lessen air pollution in New Delhi, which gets worse during the winter, a temporary alternate-day travel scheme for cars using the odd- and even-numbered licence plates system was announced by Delhi government in December 2015.
+In an attempt to lessen air pollution in New Delhi, which gets worse during the winter, a temporary alternate-day travel scheme for cars using the odd- and even-numbered licence plates system was announced by the Delhi government in December 2015.
 In addition, trucks were to be allowed to enter India's capital only after 11 pm, two hours later than the existing restriction.
 The driving restriction scheme was planned to be implemented as a trial from 1 January 2016 for an initial period of 15 days.
 The restriction was in force between 8 am and 8 pm, and traffic was not restricted on Sundays.
 Public transportation service was increased during the restriction period.

 On 16 December 2015, the Supreme Court of India mandated several restrictions on Delhi's transportation system to curb pollution.
 Among the measures, the court ordered to stop registrations of diesel cars and sport utility vehicles with an engine capacity of 2,000 cc and over until 31 March 2016.
 The court also ordered all taxis in the Delhi region to switch to compressed natural gas by 1 March 2016.
 Transportation vehicles that are more than 10 years old were banned from entering the capital.

 Analysing real-time vehicle speed data from Uber Delhi revealed that during the odd-even program, average speeds went up by a statistically significant 5.4 per cent (2.8 standard deviations from normal).
 This means vehicles have less idling time in traffic and vehicle engines would run closer to minimum fuel consumption.
 In bordering areas, PM 2.5 levels were recorded more than 400 (ug/m3) while in inner areas in Delhi, they were recorded between 150 and 210 on an average.
 However, the sub-city of Dwarka, located in the southwest district, has a substantially low level of air pollution.
 At NSUT, located in Sector 3, Dwarka, pollution levels were as low as 93 PPM.